codlark/cls/docs/Templates.md

             x: 1.1in
         }
     }
 The element `row1` is a container for the elements `col1` and `col3`, and sets it's position.
 The contained elements are then positioned relative to that so `col1`, instead of being at the upper left corner of the asset, is positioned to the upper left corner of the container.
 Likewise, `col3` is positioned 1.1 inch to the right of that.
 Also worth pointing out is the using of the `draw` property to control when each pip is drawn.
 A `false` value in a `draw` property will propagate, so if a container element is not being drawn, neither will any of the elements in that container.
-We can use that here becuase those two pips will always be drawn for the same ranks.
+We can use that here because those two pips will always be drawn for the same ranks.

+Here's the next row of pips.
+There are a couple things to point out here.

     row2 {
         x: .5in